Brendonk13/blog/content/posts/vlans_cisco_sg250.md

 ```

 # Q/A
-### Why this model?
-Aren't there plenty of cisco VLAN guides already?
+### Aren't there plenty of cisco VLAN guides already?
-Yes there are, but the SG 250 doesn't use the same command line interface as most cisco switches, which renders those guides not so helpful.
+Yes there are (strangely less than expected), but the SG 250 doesn't use the same command line interface as most cisco switches, which renders those guides not so helpful.
 I believe that most cisco switches have the same webUI however so this guide may work for other cisco switches.

 [//]: # ( The reason I made this guide is because the SG 250 doesn't use the same command line interface as most cisco switches, which renders guides for those switches less helpful. )